 Ketosis mimics a fasting state, and research shows that seizures often lessen or disappear during periods of fasting in some people with epilepsy.
-Some children may be able to stop the ketogenic diet after a few years and remain seizure-free.
+Some people may be able to stop the ketogenic diet after a few years and remain seizure-free.

 The diet is used mostly in children with epilepsy, but adults may also use the diet.
 High fat foods include mayonnaise, butter, and heavy cream.
 Small portions of fruit, cheese, meat, fish, and poultry are allowed.
 Food must be carefully measured and weighed.

 Even small amounts of sugar can reverse the effects of the diet and cause a seizure, so sugar is prohibited.
 As a result, people on this diet must be vigilant about ensuring that medications, vitamins, toothpaste, and other products don’t contain sugar.

 The modified Atkins diet is an alternative to the ketogenic diet.
 Like the ketogenic diet, people eat foods high in fat, such as bacon, eggs, mayonnaise, butter, hamburger, heavy cream, and oil.
 But the modified Atkins diet has fewer restrictions and can include such foods as breads and cakes, as long as the total daily carbohydrate count remains below that prescribed by a nutritionist and neurologist.
 For example, the diet may require less than 20 to 25 grams of carbohydrates per day.

 A low glycemic index diet focuses on foods with a low glycemic index, meaning they affect blood glucose levels slowly, if at all.
 Although it’s not understood why, low blood glucose levels control seizures in some people.
 Foods on this diet include meat, cheese, and most high-fiber vegetables.